2019 LONE STAR CLASSIC – Saturday, November 9, 2019

 - The ensemble will be announced.
 The judges will signal performers when they are ready to for the ensemble to begin.
 The ensemble may choose to introduce themselves and the title and composer of their work.

-- The minimum performance time for Drum Ensembles shall be 2 minutes and the maximum shall be 4 minutes.
+- The minimum performance time for Drum Ensembles shall be two (2) minutes and the maximum shall be four (4) minutes.

-- The minimum performance time for Percussion Ensembles shall be 2.5 minutes and the maximum shall be 8 minutes.
+- The minimum performance time for Percussion Ensembles shall be two and a half (2.5) minutes and the maximum shall be eight (8) minutes.

 - Judges will adjudicate each Drumline Standstill & Marching performance based on a 100-point scale: